 This post may contain affiliate links.
 Please read my disclosure policy.

-In winter, I often have a boiled chicken on my kitchen counter waiting to be used, I stock up my freezer with homemade chicken stock and I use the boiled chicken to make some healthy dinners.
+6 quick and healthy boiled chicken recipes to use after making chicken stock.
+In winter, I often have a boiled chicken on my kitchen counter waiting to be used, I stock up my freezer with homemade chicken stock and use the boiled chicken to make some delicious healthy dinners.

-- Chicken with couscous, baked ratatouille and toasted pistachios
+- Boiled Chicken with couscous and baked ratatouille

 - Savory Crepes Spring Roll Style